Visiting Scotland in winter? Discover a different, yet magnificent side to Scotland by exploring the beautiful winter landscapes!

 Ski resorts in Scotland are the only place in the UK where you get the chance to thrillingly zip down mountains with real snow beneath your skis.
 Cairngorm National Park, in particular, is best known for its beautiful resorts that offer spectacular ski and snowboard areas.
 The country proudly homes five outdoor ski resorts located in the most mountainous parts of the country, three of which are found in Cairngorms National Park: Cairngorm Mountain, the Lecht and Glenshee.

-With 40km of pitched runs, Glenshee Ski Centre - under 40 minute drive from our Deeside Inn accommodation in Ballater - is the largest ski resort in the whole of the United Kingdom.
+With 40km of pitched runs, Glenshee Ski Centre - under 40 minute drive from our Balmoral Arms accommodation in Ballater (formerly called Deeside Inn) - is the largest ski resort in the whole of the United Kingdom.
 It is strategically equipt for individuals of all levels, with fantastically varied slopes categorised from blue (easy) to black (difficult).
 Not to mention, the ski lift to the top offers truly stunning 360° panoramic views overlooking Cairnwell pass.

 2. Whisky Tour in Tobermory